This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Save This Recipe!

 In a hurry?
-Drop your email below, and this recipe will be sent straight to your inbox for later—plus, get fresh recipes weekly!
-You may unsubscribe at any time.
+Drop your email below, and this recipe will be sent straight to your inbox for later.
+You'll also get fresh recipes every week!
+You can unsubscribe anytime.

 Even though these vegan gluten-free thumbprint cookies (also known as thimble cookies!) are considered to be Christmas cookies, I think they can be made any time of year.

-They do contain jam or preserves which are a bit summery because jam and preserves are made with fresh fruits and berries, right?
+They do contain jam or preserves, which are a bit summery because jam and preserves are made with fresh fruits and berries, right?

 Gluten-Free Flour Blend – This recipe is made using gluten-free flour, Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour in the BLUE bag with xanthan gum, to be specific.